laffra/todo/README.md

 Watch the todo app on [GitHub Pages at laffra.github.io/todo/](https://laffra.github.io/todo/).

+## Online Version

+You can also run and edit a copy of this project at [pyscript.com](https://pyscript.com/@laffra/todo-app).

 ## Main Features

 - Persistence of to-do items in `window.localStorage`, using `ltk.LocalStorageModel`